Instructional scaffolding: Scaffolding mediated by technology

-When students who are not physically present in the classroom, instructors must adapt their teaching styles and adjust scaffolding needs to adapt to the new learning environment.
-It can be challenging to find a way to adjust the verbal and visual elements of scaffolding to construct a successful interactive and collaborative learning environment for distance learning.
+When students who are not physically present in the classroom, instructors often adapt their teaching styles and adjust scaffolding needs to adapt to the new learning environment, which are often challenging.

 The recent spread of technology used in education has opened up the learning environment to include AI-based methods, hypermedia, hypertext, collaborative learning environments, and web-based learning environments.
 This challenges traditional learning design conceptions of scaffolding for educators.

 A 2014 review of the types of scaffolding used in online learning identified four main types of scaffolding: